Skip to content

 app.fetch will be entry point of your application.

-For Cloudflare Workers, you can write below:
+For Cloudflare Workers, you can use the following:

 ts